-During 2005, the Board has continued moving forward to enhance the Deputy Sheriffs' Training and Certification Programs.
-Physical fitness standards were implemented as a requirement for certification through the Basic Training Program and a number of online and residential merit courses were offered to supplement the programs mandated by Act 1984-2.
+During 2007, the Board has continued moving forward to enhance the Deputy Sheriffs' Training and Certification Programs.
+A number of new subjects were developed as well as ongoing revisions to existing curriculum.
+Multiple online and residential merit courses were also offered to supplement the programs mandated by Act 1984-2.